decisivedevops/cli-box/README.md

 	    - For example, If you are running this on `Apple M series` processors, `arm64` url is used and for `Intel` based machines, `amd64` url used.
 	- `install`: the installation commands for the tool.

 > You can add more tools in this configuration file to suit your requirements.
-[Here](APPLIST.md) is a list of the current CLI tools configured.

 ## Contributing